gilascale/gila/README.md

 ### Language Features

+- tests have multiple asserts in
+- test names can only be one word
 - capturing in closures
 - easy way to add builtin modules/files (i.e. socket library)
 - groups i.e. 3 + (4+3)